3RD skin – Documentation

 Time period: January / February 2021

-Marina Dessau (internil) builds vibrotactile machines, combines sound-image-touch sequences in non-logical ways & investigates the perception of other intelligences.
-How do cephalopods, or how do AI’s assemble their world?
-Can we approach the unanswerable question by adding the sense of touch to our common sensory assumptions about other species?
+Short read: For 3RD skin Marina Dessau (internil) builds vibrotactile contraptions and combines sound-image-touch sequences in immersive, as well as nonsensical ways.
+With the help of the built devices, VR/AR and her body, she investigates the perception and subjective experience of other intelligences.
+How do cephalopods, how do AI-based sensory systems assemble their world?
+Can we approximate the unanswerable question by adding the sense of touch to our common (sensory) assumptions about other species?

 3RD skin – Notes.